-REQUEST FOR INFORMATION

-Each bidder must submit the following information to assist the Owner to determine if the Bidder has the capacity to perform the required work under this Project Name: IFB No.

-Bidder's Capacity

-Provide information demonstrating the Bidder's ability to provide the resources necessary for the timely and efficient implementation of the construction work.
-Due to the nature of this procurement, capacity will also be evaluated based on the Bidder's ability to complete the work on time and within budget, therefore, please describe the Bidder's Capacity as follows:

-Manpower Plan and Major Equipment List (Please complete Form 00435-1 &amp; 2).
-List a maximum of three-(3) current or completed Housing Authority of the City of Pittsburgh related projects, the Initial Contract Value, Change Orders, if any, and Final Contract Value.
+REQUEST FOR INFORMATION Each bidder must submit the following information to assist the Owner to determine if the Bidder has the capacity to perform the required work under this Project Name: IFB .
+Bidder's Capacity Provide information demonstrating the Bidder's ability to provide the resources necessary for the timely and efficient implementation of the construction work.
+Due to the nature of this procurement, capacity will also be evaluated based on the Bidder's ability to complete the work on time and within budget, therefore, please describe the Bidder's Capacity as follows: 1.
+Manpower Plan and Major Equipment List (Please complete Form 00435-1 & 2).
+2. List a maximum of three-(3) current or completed Housing Authority of the City of Pittsburgh related projects, the Initial Contract Value, Change Orders, if any, and Final Contract Value.
 If the project was not completed within budget and on time, please explain the circumstances and/or justification for the change order(s): Please attach a separate sheet if you do not have sufficient space.

-Project # Initial Contract Value Change Order(s) Final Contract Value

-a.

-b.

-c.
-Justification for Change Orders/Schedule:

-3. List at least three-(3) other Owners including one current or completed project plus the following information:

-Vendor's Name &amp; Contact # Initial Contract Value Change Order(s) Final Contract Value
+Initial Contract Value Change Order(s) Final Contract Value Project # a. b.
+Justification for Change Orders/Schedule: 3.
+List at least three-(3) other Owners including one current or completed project plus the following information: Vendor's Name & Contact # Initial Contract Value Change Order(s) Final Contract Value a. b.
+Justification for Change Orders/Schedule: The Bidder hereby certifies that the information provided above is accurate/correct and provision of false

-a.

-b.

-c.
-Justification for Change Orders/Schedule:

-The Bidder hereby certifies that the information provided above is accurate/correct and provision of false information can be a basis for the rejection of this bid: